-You will receive your personal results report that tells you whether you are sensitized to certain foods, i.e. whether there is an increased concentration of specific IgE antibodies.
+You will receive your personal results report that tells you whether you are intolerant to certain foods – that is, whether there is an increased concentration of specific IgE antibodies.

 High quality standards

-The samples taken with the send-in tests from cerascreen® are evaluated in specialized diagnostic laboratories with which doctors and clinics work as well.
+The samples taken with the send-in tests from cerascreen® are evaluated in specialised diagnostic laboratories, with which doctors and clinics work as well.
 All of our laboratory partners meet our high quality standards.

 Undetected food allergies can reduce your quality of life with various uncomfortable symptoms.
-Those symptoms include rashes, a burning sensation in the mouth and tongue, diarrhea and abdominal pain, itchy throat and shortness of breath.
+These symptoms include rashes, a burning sensation in your mouth and on your tongue, diarrhoea and abdominal pain, an itchy throat and shortness of breath.

-For the cerascreen® Food Allergy Test you do not have to go to a doctor's office or clinic and do not have to wait for appointments.
-You will receive detailed, illustrated instructions and can easily perform the sample taking safely at home.
-Our certified diagnostic laboratories then analyze your blood for IgE antibodies in response to 38 foods.
+For the cerascreen® Food Allergy Test, you do not have to go to a doctor or clinic or wait for appointments.
+You will receive detailed, illustrated instructions and can easily take the sample comfortably at home.
+Our certified diagnostic laboratories then analyse your blood for IgE antibodies in response to 38 foods.

-Take advantage of our expertise: cerascreen® is the market leader for at-home medical sample taking and send-in kits in Europe, with 8 years of experience in the development and analysis of tests.
-We have developed more than 50 different approved sample taking and send-in kits (medical products) , analysed 250,000 samples, and serve 19 different European countries.
+Take advantage of our expertise: cerascreen® is the market leader for at-home medical sample-taking and send-in kits in Europe, with eight years of experience in the development and analysis of tests.
+We have developed more than 50 different approved sample-taking and send-in kits (medical products) , analysed 250,000 samples and serve 19 different European countries.